lnsayer/lnsayer/README.md

 - 🧬 My Master's thesis used a deep CNN to predict protein conformational space
 - 📊 You can find out more about me on my website: https://lnsayer.github.io//my-website/
 - 💼 I am looking for work in data science/machine learning!

-  Please get in touch about anything :)
+  Don't hesitate to get in touch about anything :)

 <!--